lintool/guide/writing-pet-peeves.md

 + Common noun-verb (note that in Latex this would be an en-dash, see below) agreement issue: "number of sample increases", not "increase".
 The verb agrees with the head noun, which is number, singular in this case.

+### Citations

++ **NEVER** *ever* begin a sentence with a citation. e.g., "[5] explored the use of..."
+The worst is related work that's simply a collection of such sentences, e.g. "[1] did this...
+[2] did that...
+[3] did other".

++ A citation is not a noun phrase, e.g., "is shown in [5]" is bad; should be "is shown by Smith et al. [5]".
+(Although I break this rule myself sometimes, especially if I'm trying to save a bit of space.)

++ Name your proceedings volumes consistently in the bibliography.
+I hate seeing "SIGIR 2015", "Proceedings of SIGIR 2014", and "Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval" all in the same bibliography.
+The fact that NAACL can't even consistently name their conferences from year to year drives me nuts: its [NAACL HLT 2018](http://naacl2018.org/) (with a space), before it was [NAACL-HLT 2012](http://mirror.aclweb.org/hlt-naacl12/) (with a hyphen); back to a space with [NAACL HLT 2010](https://naaclhlt2010.isi.edu/), back to a dash with [NAACL-HLT 2007](http://mirror.aclweb.org/hlt-naacl07/); oh, let's swap the order now with [HLT-NAACL 2006](https://nlp.cs.nyu.edu/hlt-naacl06/), and for good measure let's use a slash in [HLT/NAACL 2004](http://mirror.aclweb.org/hlt-naacl04/); wait, we really wanted a dash to begin with [HLT-NAACL 2003](http://mirror.aclweb.org/hlt-naacl03/).
+So I'm torn between inconsistency vs. citing a proceedings volume that technically never existed.

 ## Latex

 ### Finer Points of Punctuation